 For further details on individual rights, please visit the ICO guide to GDPR.

-The lawful basis for CEH processing personal data can affect which rights are available to individuals.
+The lawful basis for UKCEH processing personal data can affect which rights are available to individuals.
 For example some rights will not apply.

 If we are processing your data on the basis of contract, your right to object and your right not to be subject to a decision based solely on automated processing will not apply.
 However, you will have a right to data portability.